amaanabbasi/Repo_for_begginers/README.md

 # What's next
-* For know, Design a webpage for the website using only(html/js/css).
+* For know, Design a webpage for the website using (html/js/css).
+* help us improve the documentation.

 # Note: We are still working on this project, we will keep updating the information.